elastic/rally/docs/install.rst

 JDK
 ~~~

 A JDK is required on all machines where you want to launch Elasticsearch.
 If you use Rally just as a load generator to :doc:`benchmark remote clusters </recipes>`, no JDK is required.

-We recommend to use Oracle JDK but you are free to use OpenJDK as well.
 For details on how to install a JDK check your operating system's documentation pages.

 To find the JDK, Rally expects the environment variable ``JAVA_HOME`` to be set on all targeted machines.
 To have more specific control, for example when you want to benchmark across a wide range of Elasticsearch releases, you can also set ``JAVAx_HOME`` where ``x``  is the major version of a JDK (e.g. ``JAVA8_HOME`` would point to a JDK 8 installation).
 Rally will then choose the highest supported JDK per version of Elasticsearch that is available.